Observation of edge solitons and transitions between them in a trimer circuit lattice

-Topological insulators are physical structures that act as conventional insulators in the bulk but conduct on their surfaces due to topologically protected edge states \cite{RMP82-3045,RMP83-1057}.
-Topological insulators have been realized across diverse physical platforms, and the immunity of topological edge states to local deformations and disorders is crucial for their exciting potential applications \cite {NRP4-184,NRP1-281,NRM7-974,RMP91-015005,NRP5-483,NRP3-520, RMP96-021002,RMP91-015006,LSA9-1}.
-Extending topological systems into the nonlinear regime, for instance by considering the nonlinear response of optical materials under high field intensity \cite{APR7-021306, NP20-905}, reveals that the interplay between topology and nonlinearity leads to topological edge solitons, which bifurcate from the linear topological edge states and inherit their topological protection \cite{PRA90-023813,PRL117-143901,PRA94-021801,optica3-1228, PRL119-253904,PRL123-254103,PRB106-195423,ncommun11-1902, LPR13-1900223, PRB102-115411,nphys18-678,OL45-6466,PRL121-163901,NJP22-103058, PRX11-041057,PRL128-093901,nphys17-995}.
-In addition to topological edge solitons, conventional edge solitons, which are nonlinearity-induced localized states at the edge, have also been discovered in nonlinear topological insulators \cite{nphys17-995, PRB104-235420,PRB102-115411,nphys18-678}.
-These conventional edge solitons are considered nontopological because they lack a direct connection to the linear topological edge states.
+Topological insulators (TIs) are media that act as conventional insulators in the bulk but maintain conductivity on their surfaces, provided by topologically protected edge states \cite{TI1,TI2,RMP82-3045,RMP83-1057,QF3-14,QF3-21}.
+Counterparts of TIs have been realized across diverse physical platforms, including acoustic and mechanical ones \cite {NRP1-281,NRM7-974,NRP5-483,RMP96-021002,QF3-26}, bosonic condensates in ultracold gases \cite{RMP91-015005}, and photonics \cite {Segev,RMP91-015006,LSA9-130,QF1-10}, the immunity of topological edge states to local deformations and disorder being crucial for promising potential applications.
+Further, the interplay between the topological structure of optical media and their intrinsic nonlinearity \cite{APR7-021306, NP20-905} leads to the creation of edge solitons, which originate from the linear topological edge states and inherit their topological protection \cite {PRA90-023813,PRL117-143901,PRA94-021801,optica3-1228, PRL119-253904,PRL123-254103,PRB106-195423,ncommun11-1902, LPR13-1900223, PRB102-115411,nphys18-678,OL45-6466,PRL121-163901,NJP22-103058, PRX11-041057,PRL128-093901,nphys17-995,LSA,LSA2,PRB108-184301}.
+In addition to the topologically nontrivial edge solitons, conventional ones, which are nonlinearity-induced localized states at the edge of a bulk optical waveguide, have also been discovered in nonlinear photonic topological insulators \cite{PRA94-021801,nphys17-995, PRB104-235420,PRB102-115411,nphys18-678}.
+The conventional edge solitons are considered as topologically trivial states, since they do not originate from linear topological edge modes.
+However, historically, they have been refereed to as surface solitons and regarded as important members of the soliton family \cite{PR463-1,RPP75-086401,RMP83-247}.
+It is relevant to mention that trivial edge solitons emerge with the power exceeding a certain finite threshold value \cite{Segev-063901,PRB102-115411,PR463-1,PRL128-093901}.

-Electrical circuits have recently been proposed as a versatile platform for studying various types of topological insulators \cite{nphys14-875,CP1-39,AP399-289, PRResearch3-023056,PR1093-1}.
-Owing to the flexibility in constructing circuit lattices and employing site-resolved, phase-resolved, time-resolved, and frequency-resolved measurement techniques, electrical circuits have proven valuable for exploring high-dimensional \cite{PRRsearch4-033203,ncommun11-2356}, higher-order \cite{nphys14-925,LSA9-145}, non-Hermitian \cite{nphys16-747,research2021-5608038, ncommun12-7201}, non-Abelian \cite{nelectron5-635,nature594-195}, and non-Euclidean topological insulators \cite{ncommun13-2937,ncommun14-1083}.
-Despite some preliminary work on nonlinear topological circuits \cite{nelectron1-178, ncommun10-1102,PRL123-053902,PNAS118-e2106411118,PRResearch5-L012041}, the experimental observation of edge solitons in circuit lattices, particularly the phase transition between topological and nontopological edge solitons, remains challenging.